lucasdpassos/turkish-flight-scraper/README.md

 Human-like flight scraping with anti-bot bypass and structured data extraction from Turkish Airlines.
 Developed with a focus on technical testing, Swagger integration, Jest coverage, and advanced Playwright usage.

-Attention!
-Since this is a technical assessment, scrapping will run with headless: false to make debugging more user-friendly for the recruiter.

 ![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?logo=typescript&logoColor=white&style=for-the-badge)
 ![NestJS](https://img.shields.io/badge/NestJS-E0234E?logo=nestjs&logoColor=white&style=for-the-badge)